-Currently, I am a researcher in the neuroscience of music at the University of Amsterdam, examining rhythm and beat perception in the brain.
-In June 2016, I obtained my PhD on this topic in the music cognition group at the UvA, supervised by Prof. Dr. Henkjan Honing.
+Since 2021, I am a postdoctoral researcher and lecturer at the University of Amsterdam on a personal NWO Veni grant, examining the relationship between expectations in time and rhythm and beat perception in the brain.
+I am continuing the work I did on a personal ABC Talent grant at the University of Amsterdam (2016-2019), and the Vrije Universiteit Amsterdam (2020), supervised by Prof. Dr. Heleen Slagter.
+In June 2016, I obtained my PhD in the music cognition group at the UvA, supervised by Prof. Dr. Henkjan Honing.
 I hold both a Master of Science in Psychology (cum laude, 2011, University of Amsterdam) and a Master of Music (with distinction, 2009, Amsterdam Conservatory).
 In my research, I combine my fascination for the human brain and my passion for music in examining the neural underpinnings of rhythm and beat perception.

 In addition to my work as a researcher, I am an enthusiastic educator.
-I taught courses at the bachelor and master level at the University of Amsterdam and I am asked as a public speaker on a regular basis to bring the science about the exceptional bond between humans and music to the public.
+I taught courses at the bachelor and master level and I am asked as a public speaker on a regular basis to bring the science about the exceptional bond between humans and music to the public.